Drayerr/Drayerr/README.md

 ## About me:
 - I Live in Brazil, MG 🌱🤠
-- I current studying React and Node at Rocketseat 🚀
+- Current studying React and Node at Rocketseat 🚀

 <p>
   Connect with me: